 Now you have a go.
 Click on the link entitled “Scenario Exercise” with instructions.
 Once you’ve finished, check your results with the attached “Scenario Exercise Solution”.
 Enjoy!

 Financial modeling Solver

 For more complex problems, you may want to consider the Excel tool “Solver”.
 In Excel 2007 and later versions, “Solver” is accessed from the Data Ribbon > Analysis > Solver menu.
 If it is not on the data ribbon, you’ll need to go to the “Office” button, “Excel options”, and find “Add-Ins”.
-In other versions of Excel, Solver is access from the “Tools” menu.
-If it is not under the tools menu, you’ll need to go to “Tools” and then “Add-Ins”.
+In other versions of Excel, Solver is accessed from the “Tools” menu.
+If it is not under the Tools menu, you’ll need to go to “Tools” and then “Add-Ins”.

 Financial modeling: Changing multiple cells